Stock options, performance-based incentives: How UAE firms retain best talent

 “Some companies provide equity or stock options, especially in startups and tech sectors, to align employee interests with the company's long-term success.
 Long-term incentives are often tied to performance metrics or company milestones.
 This can include bonuses based on achieving specific targets or sustained business growth”.

 Gandotra added that firms are also providing customised benefit packages which entail tailoring benefits to individual employee needs, such as personalised wellness programmes or flexible retirement plans.
-Hybrid Work and Flexibility Incentives have become a common new incentive wherein they are Incorporating work-from-home stipends or flexible scheduling into long-term reward structures to enhance work-life balance,” she added.
+Hybrid work and flexibility incentives have recently become a common incentive where companies are incorporating work-from-home stipends or flexible scheduling into long-term reward structures to enhance work-life balance,” she added.

-Chandy Philip, chief financial officer, Tasc Group, among the most popular strategies are restricted stock units, where employees gain shares in the company after a set vesting period, tying their success to the company's growth.
+Chandy Philip, chief financial officer, of Tasc Group said that among the most popular strategies are restricted stock units, where employees gain shares in the company after a set vesting period, tying their success to the company's growth.

 “Stock options are also widely offered, allowing employees to purchase company shares at a fixed price, which can become highly lucrative as the company prospers.
-Performance-based LTIs are becoming more common, with rewards tied directly to achieving specific goals,” he said, adding that companies are enhancing their retention efforts with substantial bonuses and promotion opportunities and flexible working arrangements, such as the ability to work abroad during the summer and more adaptable hours.
+Performance-based LTIs are becoming more common, with rewards tied directly to achieving specific goals,” he said, adding that companies are enhancing their retention efforts with substantial bonuses and promotion opportunities.
+He underlined that companies are also offering flexible working arrangements, such as the option to work abroad during the summer.

 In addition, he added that support for employees' families, such as education allowances, is also central to these retention strategies.